Puebllo/rotenso-climate/README.md

 ## Check for this WiFi module, if you have it, then it'll problably will work for you too

-My AC is using generic TLCWBR Tuya module so my guess is, that if your AC is using this module, then this component should work you too.
+My AC is using generic TCLWBR Tuya module so my guess is, that if your AC is using this module, then this component should work you too.

 [TCLWBR](https://developer.tuya.com/en/docs/iot/tclwbr-datasheet?id=Kcqmpgs2yc5c6)